mikegerwitz/easejs/README.md

-# ease.js
+# GNU ease.js

-ease.js is a collection of CommonJS modules intended to "ease" the transition into JavaScript from other Object-Oriented languages.
-It provides an intuitive means of achieving classical inheritance and has planned support traits/mixins.
+GNU ease.js is a classical object-oriented framework for Javascript, intended to eliminate boilerplate code and "ease" the transition into JavaScript from other object-oriented languages.

 Current support includes: